getpelican/pelican/docs/faq.rst

 You can also contribute by creating themes and improving the documentation.

-Is it mandatory to have a configuration file?
+Is the Pelican settings file mandatory?
 =============================================

 Configuration files are optional and are just an easy way to configure Pelican.
 For basic operations, it's possible to specify options while invoking Pelican via the command line.
 See ``pelican --help`` for more information.

-Changes to the setting file take no effect
+Changes to the settings file take no effect
 ==========================================

 When experimenting with different settings (especially the metadata ones) caching may interfere and the changes may not be visible.
-In such cases disable caching with ``LOAD_CONTENT_CACHE = False`` or use the ``--ignore-cache`` command-line switch.
+In such cases, ensure that caching is disabled via ``LOAD_CONTENT_CACHE = False`` or use the ``--ignore-cache`` command-line switch.

 I'm creating my own theme.
 How do I use Pygments for syntax highlighting?
 =========================================================================